5 Inference for simple linear regression

 Recall that we conduct hypothesis tests under the assumption that the null hypothesis is true and we assess the strength of evidence against the null.
 The p-value is a measure of the strength of that evidence.
 Therefore, we use the p-value to draw one of the following conclusions:

-• If the p-value is “sufficiently small”, there is strong evidence against the null hypothesis.
+- If the p-value is “sufficiently small”, there is strong evidence against the null hypothesis.
 Therefore we reject the null hypothesis, \(H_0\), and conclude the alternative \(H_a\).

-• If the pvalue is not “sufficiently small”, there is not strong enough evidence against the null hypothesis, so we fail to reject the null hypothesis, \(H_0\), and stick with the null hypothesis.
+- If the p-value is not “sufficiently small”, there is not strong enough evidence against the null hypothesis, so we fail to reject the null hypothesis, \(H_0\), and stick with the null hypothesis.

 We use a decision-making threshold called an \(\mathbf{\alpha}\)-level to determine if a p-value is sufficiently small enough to reject the null hypothesis.

-• If \(p-value < \alpha\), then reject \(H_0\)
+If \(p-value < \alpha\), then reject \(H_0\)

-• If \(p-value \geq \alpha\), then fail to reject \(H_0\).
+If \(p-value \geq \alpha\), then fail to reject \(H_0\).

 Back to our analysis.
 Let’s use the common threshold of \(\alpha = 0.05\).
 The p-value we calculated is 0.046, which is less than 0.05.
 Therefore, we reject the null hypothesis \(H_0\).
-The data provide sufficient evidence of a linear relationship between the amount a ciy spends per resident and the number of playgrounds per 10,000 residents.
+The data provide sufficient evidence of a linear relationship between the amount a city spends per resident and the number of playgrounds per 10,000 residents.

 5.7.5 Type I and Type II error

-Table 5.8 shows how these errors correspond to the truth an conclusions drawn from the hypothesis test.
+Table 5.8 shows how Type I and Type II errors correspond to the (unknown) truth and the conclusion drawn from the hypothesis test.

-Truth
+Truth | |||

-Hypothesis test decision \(H_0\) true \(H_a\) true
+\(H_0\) true | \(H_a\) true | ||

-Fail to reject \(H_0\) Correct decision Type II error
+Hypothesis test decision | Fail to reject \(H_0\) | Correct decision | Type II error |

-Reject \(H_0\) Type I error Correct decision
+Reject \(H_0\) | Type I error | Correct decision |

 A Type I error has occurred if the null hypothesis is actually true, but the p-value is small enough that we conclude to reject the null hypothesis.
-The probability of making this type of error is the decision-making threshold \(\alpha\), because we reject the null hypothesis when we obtain a p-value less than \(\alpha\).
+The probability of making this type of error is the decision-making threshold \(\alpha\).
+This is because \(P(\text{reject }H_0 | H_0 \text{ true}) = \alpha\), the probability of rejecting the null hypothesis given the null is true is \(\alpha\).

 A Type II error has occurred if the alternative hypothesis is actually true, but we fail to reject the null hypothesis.
-The probability of making this type of error is less straightforward.
-It is \(1 - Power\) , where the \(Power = P(\text{reject }H_0 | H_a \text{ true})\).
+Computing the probability of making this type of error is less straightforward than the probability of Type I error.
+It is calculated as \(1 - Power\) , where the \(Power = P(\text{reject }H_0 | H_a \text{ true})\).

 5.8 Relationship between CI and hypothesis test